Kraft–McMillan inequality

 In coding theory, the Kraft–McMillan inequality gives a necessary and sufficient condition for the existence of a prefix code (in Leon G. Kraft's version) or a uniquely decodable code (in Brockway McMillan's version) for a given set of codeword lengths.
 Its applications to prefix codes and trees often find use in computer science and information theory.
+The prefix code can contain either finitely many or infinitely many codewords.

 Kraft's inequality was published in Kraft (1949).
 However, Kraft's paper discusses only prefix codes, and attributes the analysis leading to the inequality to Raymond Redheffer.
 The result was independently discovered in McMillan (1956).
 McMillan proves the result for the general case of uniquely decodable codes, and attributes the version for prefix codes to a spoken observation in 1955 by Joseph Leo Doob.

 Applications and intuitions

 Kraft's inequality limits the lengths of codewords in a prefix code: if one takes an exponential of the length of each valid codeword, the resulting set of values must look like a probability mass function, that is, it must have total measure less than or equal to one.
 Kraft's inequality can be thought of in terms of a constrained budget to be spent on codewords, with shorter codewords being more expensive.
 Among the useful properties following from the inequality are the following statements: